After breakfast in Lagrasse, we continued our trip to Spain. The French-Spain border was guarded, and they even stopped us to check our documents.

 Andorra is something completely different.
 It is like a giant shopping paradise in the mountains.
 Finding the hotel was accessible.
 The next day, before lunch, we were busy shopping.
 The price for electronics is excellent, but still, bargaining is a must.
 We also drove around a little bit to see the surroundings.
 As in winter, Andorra is a ski resort.
 The atmosphere was perfect.
 We had lunch in Andorra also, but to be honest, the food here was not comparable to what we had so far on our trip.

-After filling up (as the price was 0,84 EUR instead of 1,25 EUR in Spain), we continued our drive towards the Bay of Biscay.
+After filling up, we continued our drive towards the Bay of Biscay.
 It was a delightful ride with magnificent views.
 It was surprising that corn was already harvested and sunflowers bloomed in June.
 Huesca is one of the provinces of the Aragon region; it is also a small town.
 We found a fancy hotel in the center.
 It was easy to find it because there were several pointers in town showing the name of the hotels and the number of stars with the direction.
 We found a snob hotel for 70 EUR.

 The trip continues to Bordeaux.